zishanyusuf/blog/_posts/2018-12-27-apply-datatable-r.md

 # 1. DATA STRUCTURES & ASSIGNMENT
 ---

-## ROWs Wise Operations in data.table

 Well...
 Finally some placeholder to write my own Blog about data.table in R that i will continue adding as i learn.
 In general based on my studies and experiments, it's known that data manipulation with data.table is [faster][1] than python pandas.
 Hence, i am going to put together my few explorations with data.table.

+## COLUMNs Wise Operations in data.table

 Consider the following example:

 {% highlight r %}
 #Define a data.table for sake of experiment